-Button Name Description a Zoom In Zooms in and magnifies a smaller area of the schema diagram. e, Zoom Out Zooms out and displays a larger area of the schema diagram.
-Q Zoom All Zooms out to displays the entire schema diagram.
-121 Layout Toggles between a hierarchic and orthogonal view.
-3 Options Shows or hides column names and controls the orientation of the hierarchic view.
+Button Name Description E Zoom In Zooms in and magnifies a smaller area of the schema diagram.
+8 Zoom Out Zooms out and displays a larger area of the schema diagram.
+Zoom All Zooms out to displays the entire schema diagram.
+121 Layout Toggles between a hierarchic and orthogonal view. ¥ Options Shows or hides column names and controls the orientation of the hierarchic view.
 Save Saves the schema diagram.
-8 Print Prints the schema diagram.
+2 Print Prints the schema diagram.